 Childhood injuries can seem random, senseless and incomprehensible.
-At the Center for Injury Research and Prevention, our engineers are pinpointing and assessing the causes of these injuries to reduce the likelihood of recurrence.
+At the Center for Injury Research and Prevention (CIRP), our engineers are pinpointing and assessing the causes of these injuries to reduce the likelihood of recurrence.
 The goal of our scientists is to translate field data and laboratory testing into improved products for children.

 Following deliberate identification of issues through the Center's surveillance methods, engineers translate real-world data into computer models and laboratory tests that simulate real world injury events so that additional scenarios can be explored.
 The end result is industry-relevant information and increased clinical knowledge.